projectlegato/projectlegato.github.io/_posts/2019-10-02-rhythm-player-action.md

 From here, I worked on setting up an event/messaging system between the level and editor view so that each instrument could map itself to a Wwise sound event AND a player action, both to occur on a specific beat.
 I tried to work on writing this system at a decent enough level that it would be somewhat salvageable in the future when I try to add more instruments.

 With my system complete, I'm now able to place bass drum hits on the 4 beats and have them correspond to the player jumping on those beats in the level view!
-A video showing this is below.
+A link to a video showing this is below.

-{% include gdriveplayer.html id=page.videoId %}
+{% include ytembed.html id=page.videoId %}

 ## Next Steps